aaronmhowe/489-petition/README.md

     1. I've added a shell script `start.sh` at the root of the project directory `/petition`.
     2. The application can be launched by entering `./start.sh` in your terminal.
         - Dependencies for NodeJS and ExpressJS should be installed automatically by executing this script, but in the event the script doesn't work, see the alternate instructions section below.
+    3. The React app is configured to run on port 3000, and the backend app is configured to run on port 4000.
+        - Once you run the shell script (assuming it works), you can copy-paste `http://localhost:4000` into your browser's URL to test the application.
 ## Alternate Instructions for Set-up and Running (if the execution scripts fail)
 - It is essential to complete the pre-requisite sections if you have not already done so.